rosano/kommit/os-app/open-guide/text.en.md

 During a review, the cards will be presented in a random order.
 Try to recall the opposite side without looking, then *Flip* the card to reveal the following response buttons to schedule the card's next appearance:

+- *Reset*: Clear the schedule and start from scratch
+- *Next*
-- *Relearn*: within the next ten minutes, restart the schedule
+    - First time: within the next ten minutes
+    - Second time: after a few days
+    - Subsequently: after progressively larger periods

+A maximum of 10 unseen cards will be presented in one game.

+## Additional buttons

+Optionally, it is possible to enable the following buttons by launching the *KOMReviewLauncherItemToggleSimplifiedResponseButtonsText* command:

 - *Closer*
     - First time: within the next ten minutes
     - Second time: after a day or so